jkempff/jkempff.github.io/_posts/2015-03-03-css-module-naming-convention-and-sass.md

 category: SASS
 ---

-This is'nt news.
-But I have'nt heard of it until some days ago:
+This isn't news.
+But I haven't heard of it until some days ago:

 Since *Sass 3.3.0* "the parent selector, &, can be used with an identifier suffix"!
 What this means is, that it's possible to write something like this